 Use EventSelector to choose an event, then use EventNotification to set the event On or Off.

-The possible events to choose are:
+Standard events to choose:

 Exposure End - Event is sent every image when exposure end occurs.
 Event data includes: the event ID, timestamp, and frame ID.